Alendronate Sodium (a-LEN-droe-nate SOE-dee-um), Cholecalciferol (koe-le-kal-SIF-er-ol)

 Do not use this medicine if you have had an allergic reaction to alendronate or vitamin D, or if you have esophagus problems, trouble swallowing, or very low calcium in the blood (hypocalcemia).
 Do not use this medicine if you cannot stand or sit upright for at least 30 minutes after you take the medicine.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Take this medicine as soon as you get out of bed in the morning, before you eat or have anything to drink.
-Swallow the tablet whole with a full glass (6 to 8 ounces) of plain water only (not mineral water, coffee, juice, or any other liquid).
+- Take this medicine as soon as you get out of bed in the morning, before you eat or drink anything (except water).
+Swallow the tablet whole with a large glass (6 to 8 ounces) of plain water only (not mineral water, coffee, tea, soda, juice, or any other liquid).
 Do not chew or suck on the tablet.
-Do not take the medicine while you are still in bed, and do not take it at bedtime.

 If a dose is missed: